SPECTRUMX-SPE/SpectrumX/README.md

 # SPE

-spectrumx is a peer-to-peer decentralized digital currency for ordinary people, easy to use and acquire.

 SpectrumX is fork of Pivx, improved with some of the following features:

 - Fast transaction aprox.
 400 tx/s